‘Can you take shells from the beach?’

-The title of this post may surprise you.
-But, leaving seashells where they are is actually one of the easiest ways to protect marine life and make a small contribution to saving our oceans.
+They are questions I often hear.
+The answer may surprise you, but, leaving seashells where they are is actually one of the easiest ways to protect marine life and make a small contribution to saving our oceans.

 But did you know that these shells are often harvested with living animals still inside of them?!